zoltanseer/jetpack/readme.txt

 8. Mobile Theme

 == Changelog ==

+= 2.2.4 =
+* Bug Fix: JSON API compat file include was not assigning a variable correctly, thus throwing errors.
+This has been resolved.

 = 2.2.3 =
 * Enhancement: Comments - Add the reply-title H3 to the comment form so that themes or user CSS can style it